Home Page

 Kitsap TriBabes

-The goals of an "off season" training schedule are thus: 1) prevent and avoid injury; 2) maintain a base level of fitness; 3) do focused work on "problem" issues and areas; 4) work alternate muscles so that you are a more well-rounded athlete when you begin your specific "in season" training.
+The goals of an "off/pre season" training schedule are thus: 1) prevent and avoid injury; 2) create a base level of fitness; 3) do focused work on "problem" issues and areas; 4) work alternate muscles so that you are a more well-rounded athlete when you begin your specific "in season" training.
 These goals are best accomplished by interval work and by cross-training.

 The following schedule is meant to accomplish the previous goals.
 I have given you a job for each of the seven days in a week.
 You can do the workouts in this order or whatever order works best for your schedule.
 You can also replace what I have suggested with your own favorite work-outs.
 If this seems too easy, just double or triple my suggestions.
 If it seems too hard, cut them in half and build up.

 2) alternate one length as fast as you can with one length slow recovery (free-style).
-Repeat 4 more times for a total of 10 lengths (5 fast; 5 slow).
+Repeat 4 more times.

 3) do five lengths arms only (the pool has little floats you can put between your legs or you can bring a noodle to wrap around your legs).